neondatabase/website/content/docs/postgres/query-performance.md

 The [pg_stat_statements](/docs/extensions/pg_stat_statements) extension provides aggregated query statistics for executed SQL statements.
 The data collected includes the number of query executions, total execution time, rows returned by the query, and more.

-This extension isn’t installed by default, so your first step is to install it and allow some time for statistics collection.
+This extension isn’t installed by default, so your first step is to install it and then allow some time for statistics collection.
 To install the extension, run the following `CREATE EXTENSION` statement.

 ```sql
 CREATE EXTENSION IF NOT EXISTS pg_stat_statements;